ISLEcode/.github/.github/ISSUE_TEMPLATE/10-fun-report.md

 ---
 name: FUN → Functional bug report
 about: You have unveiled a functional bug and would like to report it back to us
-title: 'FUN'
+title: 'FUN + brief description of functional bug (max.
+70 chars)'
 labels: 'i: enhancement, i: needs triage'
 assignees: marcastel
 ---

-_Set title to: 'FUN' + brief description of functional bug (max.
-70 chars)_

 ## Expected behaviour
 Tell us what should happen